The Best Way to do Employee Appreciation Day Is More Than Once a Year

 Another company found success by extending Employee Appreciation Day to Employee Appreciation Month.
 This allowed increased opportunities throughout the organization for smaller, but more frequent events.
 Departments and teams had fun creating numerous inexpensive and effective ways to celebrate and acknowledge employee contributions throughout the month.
 Another organization found it helpful to create employee appreciation events on a quarterly basis.

 Employee Appreciation Day should reinforce the benefits of daily recognition.
-It can be a great springboard to implementing an ongoing recognition solution or make improvements to programs already in place.
+It can be a great springboard to implementing an ongoing recognition solution or making improvements to programs already in place.

 When done properly, employee recognition can have a tremendous benefit on culture, engagement, retention, efficiency, quality and bottom-line results.
 Whether Employee Appreciation Day is part of a program of recognition or an opportunity to start one, it should be an important event on every organization's calendar.